Database Theory in Action: Direct Access to Query Answers: PostgreSQL vs Theoretical Algorithms

-We now investigate the different strategies that PostgreSQL 17.4 (\PSQL) employs for direct access, and compare its performance to our implementation.
+We now investigate the execution strategies that PostgreSQL 17.4 (\PSQL) employs for direct access, and compare it to our implementation.
 We restrict our focus to lexicographic orders.

 \introparagraph{The standard strategy} \PSQL typically resorts to the standard strategy of producing and sorting all query answers.
-In general, this strategy is suboptimal; there are cases where the known theoretical algorithms~\cite{carmeli23direct} can achieve quasilinear time, while the number of answers is polynomial.
-However, this asymptotic advantage hinges on the worst case of the data distribution.
-For a relatively small join result, the standard strategy can be competitive, or even faster. \Cref{fig:exp}a illustrates this phenomenon for the median answer of a 3-way join query.
-Under a data distribution that results in a \emph{Large} join result, the direct-access and single-access algorithms outperform \PSQL as the input size (in terms of the number of relation rows) increases.
-In contrast, a \emph{Small} join result, which is a small constant factor of the input size, benefits \PSQL that does not need to build any complex data structures.
+In general, this strategy is suboptimal; there are cases where the known theoretical algorithms can achieve quasilinear time, while the number of answers is polynomial.
+However, this asymptotic advantage hinges on the worst case of the data distribution, and for a relatively small join result, the standard strategy can be competitive. \Cref{fig:exp}a illustrates this phenomenon for the median answer of a 3-way join query.
+Under a data distribution that yields a \emph{Large} join result, our direct-access and single-access algorithms outperform \PSQL as the input size (in terms of the number of relation rows) increases.
+In contrast, a \emph{Small} join result, whose size is a small constant factor of the input size, gives a trend for \PSQL that is similar to our algorithms and differs only by the constant.